RamblingGeekUK/BoW/README.md

 # BankOfWayne Bot - BOW

-On the discord server people will post things to buy, etc.. and I like my gadgets, so I started replying with Bank Manager Of Wayne Says not allowed, etc, so I created a bot to automatically reply for me.
+On the discord server people will post things to buy, etc.. and I like my gadgets and for fun I started replying with Bank Manager Of Wayne Says this purchase is not allowed, etc, this BOT replies automatically for me.

-There are two text files, phrases.txt and responses.txt.
-The phrases file containes all the words that the bot will respond to.
-The responses is all the possiable responses, one is selected at random.
+It used to use text files to store the the words that would trigger a response, eg Buy, and a text file for the the reponse.
+I have swapped out the text files for a Supabase.

-I have to be mentioned and so does the watchPhrase for the bot to reply.
+For it to fire, I have to be mentioned and so does the trigger phrase for the bot to reply.

 # Discord Token

-The app will look for an Enviroment varible named
+The app will look for an Enviroment varibles named

 ```
-DiscordBow_TOKEN
+DiscordBow_TOKEN  // erm... discord API/BOT Token
+SB_BoW_URL		  // Supabase DB URL
+SB_BoW_API_Key	  // Supabase API
 ```

 To set on Linux :

 ```
 export DiscordBow_TOKEN=<key>
+SB_BoW_URL=<url>
+SB_BoW_API_Key=<key>
 ```

 To Set on Windows (via PowerShell):

 ```
 $env:DiscordBow = '<key>'
+$env:SB_BoW_URL = '<url>'
+$env:SB_BoW_API_Key = '<key>'
 ```

 # Running on a Pi